Federal candidates should commit to reopening, upgrading AIS Arena: Barr

 Mr Barr said he had written to the Commonwealth again seeking a commitment on the future of the long-shuttered venue.

-The call comes after The Canberra Times revealed the ACT government is considering a $2.5 million tent with seating for 10,000 people to temporarily fix the indoor venue issue.
+The call comes after The Canberra Times revealed the ACT government was considering a $2.5 million tent with seating for 10,000 people to temporarily fix the indoor venue issue.

+Mr Barr and Sport Minister Yvette Berry confirmed the government was investigating the option to use the tent, but Mr Barr on Thursday said it was now considered not feasible.

+ACT Labor Senator Katy Gallagher said the federal opposition was engaged in constructive discussions with the ACT government about options for the arena in the short and longer term.

 The AIS Arena, a four-decade-old venue, would need safety upgrades to allow it to host large crowds again.
 It is presently used as a COVID-19 mass-vaccination hub by the ACT government.